Why you should wear sports compression socks

 Muscle oscillation (the often-uncomfortable vibrations that shoot up your leg when your foot hits the ground) may feel like a manageable discomfort and might not seem like such a bad thing.
 But as noted in a study featured by the Society of Biomechanics in Sports, it can actually increase muscle fatigue and the risk of microtrauma to the muscular tissues.
 According to the same study, compression garments reduce the risk by compressing the muscle and improving muscle activation (AKA proprioception).

 As you can imagine, runners (especially those who run on hard terrain like concrete) benefit the most from reduced oscillation.
-But the general proprioceptive benefits of compression socks will be great for any sport or activity requiring a lot of running and jumping.
+However, the general proprioceptive benefits of compression socks will be great for any sport or activity requiring a lot of running and jumping.

 Stabilise the ankle